Conrim/NewTab-Blocker/README.md

 # NewTab-Block
-Chrome extension that blocks new tabs from specified websites
+NewTab-Block is a chrome extension that blocks new tabs from specified websites